-Our goal in 2024 was to reduce residential water use to 675.5 gallons per day per equivalent residential unit (GPD/ERU).
-Currently it's at 726 which is 10.5 GPD/ERU less than last year (548,000 gallons saved), but still above our goal.
-The District will continue to run a rate structure that promotes water conservation, follow up with customers who have leak alarms on their water meters, and provide customer education for water saving practices in hope to reach our goal in 2025.
+Our goal in 2024 was to reduce residential water use to 261.5 gallons per day per equivalent residential unit (GPD/ERU).
+Currently it's at 260 GPD/ERU, so we were able to meet our goal this year.
+This District will continue to run a rate structure that promotes water conservation, follow up with customers who have leak alarms on their water meters, and provide customer education for water saving practices to reach our goal in the years to come.